 This full paper overviews the educational design of a follow-on programming course designed for students exiting their first-year engineering sequence of courses.
 As computation and computational thinking are becoming critical skills for engineers of all disciplines, the aim of engineering educators should be to build on programming skills students are learning early in their engineering undergraduate curriculum.
 However, currently, there may be some problems with the approach that many undergraduate institutions are taking to teaching programming skills.
 Programming is often left in the abstract, doesn't get reinforced, and can feel isolating for students.
 The goal of this course design is to contextualize programming in new and unique ways for students to better understand its application and use using a community-based approach that would engage and motivate.
 The course teaches students concepts around numerical computation that are key to engineering problem solving such as simple numerical techniques for integration to complex methods such as finite element analysis.
-The course leverages principles from a communities of practice perspective to (1) help motivate and engage students to learn to programming.
-The results of the form of a validated survey based on the motivation literature, as well as a self-efficacy survey around computer programming.
+The course leverages principles from a communities of practice perspective to (1) help motivate and engage students to learn to program and practice computational thinking and (2) illuminate the importance of programming to various fields across engineering.
+Data was collected in the form of a validated survey based on the motivation literature, as well as a self-efficacy survey around computer programming.
 The results of the study are twofold: (1) an overview of how the curriculum was structured and implemented within this setting to be adapted and used in new and other contexts and (2) the survey results that indicate that follow-on courses can be a valuable tool in contributing to student motiva-tion and self-efficacy in learning computer programming and computational thinking.
 The paper concludes by giving recommendations for teaching and learning in first-year engineering classes based on the results.